-Brittany Frenette is the General Manager of the Christmas Tree Council of Nova Scotia.
+Brittany Frenette works within the Outreach section of the Christmas Tree Council of Nova Scotia.
 From event planning to coordinating the quarterly Nova Scotia Christmas Tree Journal, she has many roles in managing the team and our outreach strategies.

 Lienna obtained a Bachelor of Science in Forestry degree from the University of New Brunswick in 2019.
 She is now a MSc in Agriculture Candidate, with a focus on Vegetation Management from Dalhousie University.
 Her project focuses on the development of phenological models and management strategies for narrow leaf golden rod in lowbush blueberry fields.
 Previous to working with the Christmas Tree Council, Lienna has worked as a Silviculture Assistant and Forest Resource Worker.
 She has also held numerous positions as a Research Assistant, working with vegetation management, aphid research, and native pollinator research.
 In 2021, she obtained her Articling Agrologist designation as well as a Certificate in Nutrient Management Planning.
 Lienna also holds a Pesticide Applicators License and Good Agriculture Collection Practices Certificate.

 My name is Laura Isaacs, and I am super excited to be back for my second summer as a Research Assistant with CTCNS!
 I had a great summer last year gaining new knowledge in the Christmas tree industry, and I cannot wait to see what this summer has in store.